WIA Foundation

 WIA Foundation Scholarship Information

-The WIA Foundation is pleased to provide scholarships to women interested in a career in the aerospace field to pursue higher education degrees in engineering, math or science.
-Five merit-based awards ranging from $2,000 to $5,000 will be given to rising juniors and seniors in college, to be applied to the 2023-2024 academic year.
+The WIA Foundation is pleased to provide scholarships to those who identify as women, who are interested in a career in the aerospace field to pursue higher education degrees in engineering, math or science.
+Four merit-based awards of $5,000 each will be given to rising juniors and seniors in college, to be applied to the 2024-2025 academic year.

 To contribute to the WIA Foundation or for further information, please donate here or contact the WIA Foundation at info@womeninaerospacefoundation.org or 202-547-0229.

-Washington, DC – The Women in Aerospace (WIA) Foundation, Inc. is delighted to announce Jordyn Amoy, Lauren Bansberg, Omokhuwele Umoru, and Simran Dhoju as the recipients of WIA Foundation Scholarships.
-Each will receive a $2,000 scholarship to be applied to the 2022-2023 academic year.
+Washington, DC – The Women in Aerospace (WIA) Foundation, Inc. is delighted to announce Gia Karavangelas, Krystal Mendez-Bonilla, Aramis Mendoza, Anmol Sharma, and Ashley Tirado Pujols as the recipients of WIA Foundation Scholarships.
+Each received a scholarship ranging from $2,000 – $5,000 to be applied to the 2023-2024 academic year.

 The WIA Foundation scholarships are funded by generous donations of individuals and corporations around the aerospace community.
 The WIA Foundation Board, WIA Board, and others in the aerospace community continue to contribute ongoing financial support.
 This investment is creating an endowment fund to support the success of the Foundation’s programs and ensure the scholarship program continues in perpetuity.